MONROE CORRECTIONAL COMPLEX

-In order to be eligible to receive Veterans Preference Points, as noted in the Agency Wide Questions, you will need to attach a legible copy of your DD214, Member 4 form, to your application OR email a copy to email@example.com, by close of the job posting.
+In order to be eligible to receive Veterans Preference Points, as noted in the Agency Wide Questions, you will need to attach a legible copy of your DD214 to your application OR email a copy to email@example.com, by close of the job posting.
 If this information is not received by the closing date - no additional points will be applied to your final examination score.

 For additional information about the agency, please visit doc.wa.gov.

-Please include a minimum of three professional references with your application.
+Please include a Letter of Interest (1 Page), resume, and minimum of three professional references with your application.
 A professional reference is defined as an individual who has been paid to supervise your work and can attest to your work performance, technical skills, and job competencies.
 If you do not have any or sufficient professional references, please include non-related professionals, such as educators or other professional associates.